Frequently Asked Questions about the LETB Refresher Course

 If I Don’t Complete the Refresher Course on Time, and Lose Police Powers, How Do I Get Them Back?

 Both I.C. §5-2-1 and 250 IAC are silent on this eventuality.
-Our interpretation is that you will lose your police powers until the Refresher Course is completed.
+Our interpretation is that you will lose your police powers and will be required to start the Refresher Course again if you are still in the 2 - 6 year Refresher period.
+However, if you are now more than 6 years from your previous employment, you will be required to complete a basic academy.

 Is There a Test at the Conclusion of the Refresher Course?